qcri-social/AIDR/Installation-instructions.md

 * Build using maven following the instructions above; this should generate a file `aidr-tagger-api-X.war`
 * Deploy `aidr-tagger-api-X.war` to Glassfish using the instructions above.

+# 7. Output (aidr-output)

+* Build using maven following the instructions above; this should generate a file `aidr-output-X.war`
+* Deploy `aidr-output-X.war` to Glassfish using the instructions above.

 (More instructions: TBA)